yashrk/pvector/README.md

 [![Random reads, pvector vs. vector, vlist, vhash and linked list](https://github.com/yashrk/pvector/blob/main/benchmarks/random-reads-short.png)](https://github.com/yashrk/pvector/blob/main/benchmarks/random-reads-short.png)

-Reads from random index, average time in seconds (lesser is better), with various element count.
+Reads from a random index, average time in seconds (lesser is better), with various element count.
 Performance of persistent vector, scheme arrays (SRFI-43), vlists, vhashes, linked lists.
 Logarithmic scale on both axis.
 Vlist is slightly better than pvector, but it doesn't have a setter for the random index.
 Vector is imperative.

 #### Without linked list

 [![Random reads, pvector vs. vlist and vector](https://github.com/yashrk/pvector/blob/main/benchmarks/random-reads.png)](https://github.com/yashrk/pvector/blob/main/benchmarks/random-reads.png)

-Reads from random index, average time in seconds (lesser is better), with various element count.
+Reads from a random index, average time in seconds (lesser is better), with various element count.
 Performance of persistent vector, scheme arrays (SRFI-43), vlists, vhashes (linked lists are unacceptably slow with element count involved).
 Logarithmic scale on data size axis.
 Again, vlists can't update a random element in the middle of the data structure.

 ### Change of an element at random index